P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 Game is played on a board consisting of square tiles, populated with terrain, units, buildings and obstacles.
 Player is awarded a resource at the beggining of the turn, which can be spent on new units or active skills.
 Each unit can be moved, attack enemy units, activate special abilities or defend a position.
 All actions need to be contextual and easy to execute with two buttons.
 Unit actions are limited by the amount of it's own action points and other attributes.
 Buildings can be neutral, or belong to one of the players.
 Player can ocuppy a building, that does not belong to them in order to capture it.
-Buildings can fulfill one or more of roles: provide resources, enable deployment of new units, repair units, or be a strategic objective.
+Buildings can fulfill one or more of roles: provide resources, enable deployment of new units, or be a strategic objective.

 There will be no Fog of War, that was present in the previous game.
 There will be no dedicated battle screen, with combat taking place direclty on the main board.

 Combat may cause collateral damage to the buildings and terrain around them.
-Infantry can move onto a building tile to gain bonuses.
-Bonuses decrease with building damage.
-Certain terrain tiles can provide bonuses or penalties.

 Resources gained from buildings will be taxed according to the amount of units deployed, to prevent unit spam.